 Dick Butkus, Chicago Bears icon, dies at 80

-CHICAGO (CBS) -- Chicago Bears legend Dick Butkus has died, the team confirmed Thursday.
+CHICAGO (CBS) -- Chicago Bears and all-around NFL legend Dick Butkus has died, the team confirmed Thursday.

 "The Butkus family confirms that football and entertainment legend Dick Butkus died peacefully in his sleep overnight at home in Malibu, California.